nmfs-fish-tools/SSMSE/JOSS/paper.md

 the hypothesized dynamics.
 From the OM, data can be sampled (in the sample data step) and passed to the management strategy.
-The management strategy is run and usually influences the OM (e.g., the management strategy may remove a certain amount of catch from the OM) as the OM is stepped forward in time.
+The management strategy is run and usually influences the OM (e.g., the management strategy may remove a certain amount of catch from the OM) as the OM is projected forward in time.
 The management strategy can be subdivided into a step that estimates the population quantities (often using an estimation method) and a step that simulates management actions (including error in implementing the management actions).